Theonlyhamstertoh/MY-NOTES-AND-LEARNING/BLENDER.md

 * but not very performant

+## When joining
+Make sure you have about the same modifier or else you can have problems

 ## Pro tips
 * always scale on edit mode so it won't effect the UV unwrapping.
 Always keep cube scale to 1.
+* Always have a reference image or model so you know how it will look

 `blend1` is a backup file.